Data Dip Profiles

 A Data Dip Profile requires an external web service to be prepared first.
 The required integration values include:

-- API URL - URL endpoint where the Xima request will be sent to
+- API URL — The endpoint where the request is sent

-- Bearer/Auth API Token - Used to authenticate the API request
+- Bearer/Auth API Token — Used to authenticate the request

-- Parameter Key(s) - Identifiers (key-value pair) used as a lookup in the API request
+- Parameter Key(s) — Key-value identifiers used as a lookup filter in the request

-The Xima request method is POST using the integration values.
+The CCaaS request method is POST using the integration values.

 Authorization: Bearer <api_bearer_token>